Halcyornithidae: Distribution

 A high diversity of halcyornithid birds is found in the Eocene London Clay in England, from sites near Walton-on-the-Naze and the Isle of Sheppey.
 Of the specimens collected from that location, almost none do not bear minor morphological dissimilarities to others, indicating that there were likely many species living in the area, comprising an adaptive radiation.
 Halcyornithids are also known from the Messel Pit, in Germany, where specimens likewise exhibit diversity.

-Other halcyornithid-bearing sites in Europe include the Geisel Valley of Germany, which has produced the most recent evidence of halcyornithids, of Middle Eocene age, the Fur Formation in Denmark, and the Egem in Belgium.
-From the Menat in France is a skeleton tentatively believed to be a halcyornithid, which may also be of Paleocene age.
-In the North America, halcyornithids have been found in the Green River Formation of the US state of Utah as well as the Nanjemoy Formation of the state of Virginia.
+Other halcyornithid-bearing sites in Europe include the Geisel Valley of Germany which has produced the most recent evidence of halcyornithids of Middle Eocene age, the Fur Formation in Denmark, and the Tielt Formation at Egem in Belgium.
+From the Paleocene Konservat-Lagerstätte Menat in France a possible halcyornithid skeleton is known, but this may just as well might be a messelasturid or basal halcyornithiform.
+In North America, halcyornithids have been found in the Early Eocene Green River Formation of the US state of Utah and the roughly contemporary Nanjemoy Formation of the state of Virginia.

+Halcyornithids thrived for some 10-15 million years, but despite being a widespread and probably fairly common component of the local avifauna of the North Sea basin region of western and central Europa, and initially also of much of North America except for the Pacific lowlands, they failed to expand more widely, and ultimately went extinct like their presumed relatives Messelasturidae and Vastanavidae during a phase of pronounced climate upheaval.

 Classification

+The relationships of the halcyornithids to other birds remain uncertain.
+The first fossil to be discovered, of namesake genus Halcyornis, lacked the facial portion of the skull, and was initially mistaken for a tiny seagull or a kingfisher.
+Subsequently, Halcyornithids were proposed as relatives to owls or considered Coraciiformes or stem group members of the parrot lineage.
+Most recently, they have been identified as the sister group of the clade including parrots and songbirds or part of a larger such lineage in addition to or paraphyletic with Messelasturidae.

-Placement of the Halcyornithidae after Ksepka et. al, 2019.
+Placement of the Halcyornithidae after Ksepka et al., 2019.

-Internal classification of the Halcyornithidae and Messelasturidae after Mayr & Kitchener, 2022.
+Internal classification of Halcyornithiformes after Mayr & Kitchener, 2022.